Neck Lift Surgery in Sydney

-Dr Jason Roth is a specialist ENT and Head & Neck Surgeon who is trained to perform neck lift and facelift procedures safely and effectively.
+Dr Jason Roth is a Sydney-based Specialist ENT and Head & Neck Surgeon who is trained to perform neck lift and facelift procedures safely and effectively.
 He has trained with Dr Neil Gordon, one of the leading facelift and neck lift specialists in the United States.
 He has also been certified with the International Board Certification in Facial Plastic Surgery.

 Neck Lift Before and After Patient 1